Kristina01111000/WordPressTheme/README.md

 plugins im using on wp:
 	- peepso
-	- learndash -> has inbuilt paypal
+	- learndash
-	- woocommerce
 	- paid memberships pro
+	- woocommerce -> removed it

 Currently working on Dr. W's site